|FreeTDS User Guide: A Guide to Installing, Configuring, and Running FreeTDS|

 gethostbyname(). configure tests some of these functions.
 If the tests are successful, FreeTDS will use threadsafe functions throughout.

-Threadsafe operation has been tested on Linux, FreeBSD, and HP-UX.
+Threadsafe operation has been tested on Linux, FreeBSD, HP-UX and Windows.
 It should work on Solaris, Tru64, and (reportedly) IRIX.
 Not expected to work on non-unixy systems.
-It is a good idea to enable threadsafe operation if you configure Apache with multi-threading support.
+Should not be used if your system supports threads.
+Pool server and MARS won't work if disabled.

 Debug-mode compiles are enabled by default, and will remain so at least until version 1.0.
 You can speed things up ever so slightly by disabling it.